hcloud-classic/hcc-harp/README.md

 #### Adaptive IP

-- How it allocate public IP addresses.
+- How it allocates public IP addresses.

   1. Get server's UUID and public IP address from user.
   2. Check if provided server's UUID is already used in Adaptive IP.